Following a sold-out tour in 2023, Wild Arts will return in 2024 with their semi-staged Messiah, created in collaboration with director Tom Morris.

 Martha Jones studied at the Royal College of Music International Opera School and was awarded the Susan Chilcott Scholarship by the Royal Philharmonic Society during her time there.
 She has participated in Young Artist programs for the Ravinia Festival, Carnegie Hall, Britten Pears, and Samling.

-She sang Dorabella for Wild Arts’s Così Fan Tutte last summer and has performed the same role for English Touring Opera and Classical Opera /The Mozartists.
-She has worked with English National Opera, the Grange Festival, Scottish Opera, Opera de Limoges, Opera Vlaanderen, Glyndebourne, and the LPO.
+As well as singing Dorabella for Wild Arts’ 2022 production of Così Fan Tutte, she has performed the same role for English Touring Opera and Classical Opera /The Mozartists, and has sung with English National Opera, the Grange Festival, Scottish Opera, Opera de Limoges, Opera Vlaanderen, Glyndebourne, and the LPO.
 Her recordings include The Call with Malcolm Martineau.

 Kate Symonds-Joy studied music at Cambridge University and with the Royal Academy Opera Course.
 She is a member of Baroque music collective Solomon's Knot, performing with them at events including the Aldeburgh Festival, Leipzig Bachfest, and BBC Proms, to name but a few.